Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Introduction

 \section{Introduction}

 We study the almost sure asymptotic behavior of the supremum of the local time for a transient diffusion in a spectrally negative L\'evy environment.
-Let $(V(x), \ x \in \mathbb{R})$ be a spectrally negative L\'evy process on $\mathbb{R}$ which is not the opposite of a subordinator, drifts to $-\infty$ at $+\infty$, and such that $V(0)=0$.
-We denote its Laplace exponent by $\Psi_V$ :
+Let $(V(x), \ x \in \mathbb{R})$ be a spectrally negative L\'evy process on $\mathbb{R}$ which is not the opposite of a subordinator (in particular, $V$ can not be a compound Poisson process), drifts to $-\infty$ at $+\infty$, and such that $V(0)=0$.
+We denote its Laplace exponent by $\Psi_V$:

 It is well-known, for such $V$, that $\Psi_V$ admits a non trivial zero that we denote here by $\kappa$, $\kappa := \inf \{ \lambda > 0, \ \Psi_V(\lambda) = 0 \} > 0$.

 We are here interested in a diffusion in this potential $V$.
 Such a diffusion $(X(t),\ t\geq 0)$ is defined informally by $X(0)=0$ and